ivlab/ABREngine-UnityPackage/DocumentationSrc~/index.md

 ### Artifact-Based Rendering Engine

 **Here for the ABREngine examples and C# documentation?
-Head over to the API documentation:
-<xref:IVLab.ABREngine>.** A good place to start is the main <xref:IVLab.ABREngine.ABREngine> class.
+Head over to the [API documentation](./api/index.md).** A good place to start is the main <xref:IVLab.ABREngine.ABREngine> class.

 We introduce Artifact-Based Rendering (ABR), a framework of tools, algorithms, and processes that makes it possible to produce real, data-driven 3D scientific